Why does the Regressive Left worship the NHS?

 The relative pros and cons of vaccination and fluoridation may be the least of our worries.
 Moves are underway to merge healthcare, social care and psychological monitoring, also known as mental healthcare.
 Inevitably over time combined social, physical and mental healthcare will amalgamate with education and policing too.
 Currently politicians from all parties here fall over each other to support the equality of mental and physical health.
 Sadly few have seen where this is leading us as we begin to equate unwelcome feelings, awkward personalities and politically incorrect beliefs with real illnesses and injuries that have verifiable physiological causes.
 If I disagree with the orthodox view on climate change (and by the way I don’t), I’m not diseased.
 I may be wrong, but that’s my right.
 Likewise if I’m generally a bit grumpy and too argumentative for the likes of some colleagues and family members, that’s my business.
 As a rule if you want to keep your friends, it’s not good to be grumpy all the time, but we would not be human without feelings and a strong sense of self.
 If I visit my GP with a sprained ankle, I don’t expect him or her to evaluate my state of mind, enquire about my erotic preferences or try to have me assessed for a flurry of unrelated medical issues such as diabetes or prostate cancer.
 We may call this modern approach mission creep or disease-mongering.

-Most practical people accept the need for public services in any complex society reliant on infrastructure like roads, railways, clean water supply, electric power and telecommunication.
+Most practical people accept the need for public services in any complex society reliant on infrastructure like roads, railways, clean water supply, electric power and telecommunications.
 I know some libertarian anarchists imagine all services could eventually be privatised or run by small cooperatives, but let’s be honest human nature would soon lead to some very exploitative practices as some entrepreneurs try to outsmart the masses and create new oligopolies.
 The point is do these public services serve us or do we serve them ?